‘RHONY’ Star Ramona Singer’s New Home Is In The Same Building As Her Old Apartment

 While the new season will be without its longtime star, Bethenny Frankel, who quit her full-time position on the series in August of last year after appearing on eight of its past 11 seasons, Singer didn’t appear too concerned about Frankel’s absence when she discussed the topic at BravoCon last November.

-As The Inquisitr previously reported, Singer said the show is “better and stronger without Bethenny,” according to a report from Us Weekly magazine.
+As The Inquisitr previously reported, Singer said that the show is “better and stronger without Bethenny,” according to a report from Us Weekly magazine.